Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 If noise is a concern for you then you’ll want to check out the noise level for a particular window-mounted air conditioner.

 That’s because all of the AC components are located in one compact shell and there are a lot of moving parts needed to cool the air.
+There’s also not a lot of insulation to block the noise from the compressor.

 That noise level is louder than a refrigerator but softer than a vacuum cleaner.